Stanislaus Okurut: Career

+Personal life

-Okurut was married to Mary Karooro, an MP for the Bushenyi District Women's Constituency, has served as the Minister of Gender, Labour and Social Development since 2012.
+Okurut was married to Mary Karooro, a former Member of Parliament for Bushenyi District who served as the Minister of Gender, Labour and Social Development since 2012 and died on August 11, 2025.
+Together, they raised eight children: five boys and three girls.

+Death

 Okurut died from a heart attack at his home in Ntinda, Kampala, Uganda, on 5 April 2014, at the age of 84.
 He had undergone minor surgery earlier in the week.